Thermal transport of confined water molecules in quasi-one-dimensional nanotubes: METHODS

-Water molecules initially placed in each reservoir were packed into the CNT by pistons during \textit{NPT} simulations for $2 \, \mathrm{ns}$ at equilibrium with a constant entire temperature $T_{eq}=323 \, \mathrm{K}$ using a Nose-Hoover thermostat.
+Water molecules initially placed in each reservoir were packed into the CNT by pistons during \textit{NPT} simulations for $2 \, \mathrm{ns}$ at equilibrium with a constant entire temperature $T_{eq}=323 \, \mathrm{K}$ using a Nose-Hoover thermostat and $P_{zz}=1.0 \, \mathrm{MPa}$ applied by pistons.
+This high pressure by the piston was applied during not only equilibrium simulations but also non-equilibrium simulations to prevent the generation of bubbles within the CNT.
 After making sure that the nanotube had been filled with water, we used a canonical sampling thermostat that uses global velocity rescaling with Hamiltonian dynamics \cite{bussi2007canonical} to control the temperature, setting the water molecules in the left reservoir to $353 \, \mathrm{K}$ and the right reservoir to $293 \, \mathrm{K}$.
-We ran non-equilibrium MD simulations with a temperature gradient for steady state from $30 \, \mathrm{ns}$ up to $90 \, \mathrm{ns}$ depending on the radius and length of the CNT.
-Then subsequent were performed for $30 \, \mathrm{ns}$ to collect data.
+We ran non-equilibrium MD simulations with a temperature gradient until a steady state from $30 \, \mathrm{ns}$ up to $100 \, \mathrm{ns}$ depending on the radius and length of the CNT.
+In some systems, water molecules move from one reservoir to the other reservoir when a temperature gradient is applied, and the pistons also move correspondingly.
+A steady state was defined as the state more than $30 \, \mathrm{ns}$ after the pistons stopped moving (Fig. S1).
+A list of the times consumed to reach steady state for each system is shown in TABLE S1 and S2.
+Then, subsequent simulation were performed for $30 \, \mathrm{ns}$ to collect data.
 The time step was $2 \, \mathrm{fs}$ in all phases.